Digi Carta

-A human-focused treaty for the age of applied intelligence: identity without surveillance, money without permission, privacy without apology, and technology that serves the human instead of enclosing them.
-SASCOSM applies these principles; it does not own them.
+A human-focused rights frame for the age of applied intelligence: identity without surveillance, money without permission, privacy without apology, and technology that serves the human instead of enclosing them.

 Rights before rails.
 Humans before systems.